News Analysis: Microsoft Licensing Update - May/June 2011

 20090910 Tuesday’s Tip: Note To Self – Start Renegotiating Your Q4 Software Maintenance Contracts Now!

 Although we work closely with many mega software vendors, we want you to trust us more.
-Microsoft is currently a retainer client of Altimeter Group but not a client of Insider Associates, LLC.
-For the full disclosure policy please refer here.
+Microsoft is currently a Constellation Research, Inc. For the full disclosure policy please refer here.